neu-autonomy/ReBAR/README.md

     <span>Complex interaction between mutliple neural network controlled agents</span>
 </p>

+## Updates

+* Our paper has been accepted by IEEE Control Systems Letters (L-CSS) and IEEE Conference on Decision and Control (CDC), looking forward to meeting colleagues at Milan this December!

 ## About

 This is the official implementation of the algorithm **ReBAR** proposed in the paper "[Collision Avoidance Verification of Multi-agent Systems with Learned Policies](https://arxiv.org/abs/2403.03314)".